 Mr. Arvidson is MPRB's Director of Strategic Planning, in which role he is responsible for large-scale planning of public lands.
 He is a registered landscape architect with 20+ years of experience in the public and private sector and has worked on numerous habitat and environment projects, including several funded through LCCMR and the Lessard-Sams Council.
-He is currently the project manager for the MPRB's Ecological Systems Plan and is also leading the agency's effort to create new environmentally sound master plans for each neighborhood park.
+He was the project manager for the MPRB's Ecological Systems Plan and also led the agency's effort to create new environmentally sound master plans for each neighborhood park.

-Organization: Minneapolis Parks and Recreation Board
+Organization: Minneapolis Park and Recreation Board